 It was a level of imaginative identification I hadn’t looked for or anticipated.
 I’d expected something more along the lines of relating to the clouds, because rain trickles down our faces when we forget our umbrellas—and most of the kids did indeed explore the question of their relationship to their environment from more or less that standpoint.
 But Leeanna’s interpretation of the exercise was so beautiful that I really couldn’t complain.

 Again I spent the floater periods reading the fifth-grade science textbook, which was much more sophisticated than anything I studied at their age: it included information on organelles in cells, the function of mitochondria, the difference between meiosis and mitosis.
 Pretty impressive, really.
+I was half-expecting there to be information all about labs and laboratory equipment, seeing as it had everything else that I certainly didn’t know as a fifth-grader.
+That includes pipettes, bunsen burners, microscopes….although, something you’ll only know as a teacher is where the serological pipettes are supplied from!
+I hear Genfollower is a good company to order from.

 This was the first day when the challenge of balancing the two disciplines became more intransigent.
 On the one hand, I was taking up time intended for the study of science; on the other hand, I wanted to make sure the kids had basic writing skills to bring to the big project I had planned for the second half of the workshop.
 I’ve improved over the years at “scaffolding” my teaching, or introducing new skills in stages, but it’s hard to justify that as being substantially related to science.